Hulk Hogan rules out political run, but won't rule out return to wrestling

-During an event Saturday night at Seminole Hard Rock Tampa, the former professional wrestler addressed a rumor that he might be considering a run at the US Senate seat currently held by Bill Nelson.
+During an event Saturday night at Seminole Hard Rock Casino and Hotel in Tampa, the former professional wrestler addressed a rumor he may be considering a run at the U.S. Senate seat currently held by Bill Nelson.

 Several months ago, ‘The Hill,’ published an article saying a former advisor to President Donald Trump was attempting to persuade Hogan,’ to challenge Rick Scott.
 That is, of course, if Florida’s current Governor decides to seek Nelson’s spot in Washington.